julienetie/maya/README.md

 JavaScript class selectors must be pluralised.

 ## State
-State is a class that starts with an understore, uppercase and spaced by underscores.
+State is a class that starts with an underscore, uppercase and spaced by underscores.
 - `._LIGHTS_ON`
 - `._LIGHTS_OFF`
 - .`_SHOW_VOUCHER`

 ## Members
 A member is a specific type of component that is either or all of:
-- Repeated thoughout the site
+- Repeated throughout the site
 - A small component
 - Text based
 - A button or typical point of interaction
-- An inidcation, Icon or small notification
+- An indication, Icon or small notification
 - A list of component sections

 A member is not typically:
 - A main section of the page or frame
 - A majority portion of a component.

-There is no specific definiton of what a member can and can not be, it is purely based on descretion.
+There is no specific definition of what a member can and can not be, it is purely based on discretion.
 It' usually a small part of an interface such as an input field link button or list icon.

-Members should differentated because they are sometimes:
+Members should differentiated because they are sometimes:
-- Sometimes Heavily varianted
+- Sometimes Heavily variant-ed
-- Used repetatively in a viewport
+- Used repetitively in a view-port
 - Difficult to extend on a large scale website

 Members have some different rules: